Orthofix Medical (NASDAQ:OFIX) Issues FY 2022 Earnings Guidance

-Orthofix Medical (NASDAQ:OFIX – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Orthofix Medical (NASDAQ:OFIX – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $0.580-$0.730 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.790.
 The company issued revenue guidance of $475 million-$490 million, compared to the consensus revenue estimate of $488.52 million.

-Several equities analysts have recently weighed in on the stock.
-Stifel Nicolaus raised shares of Orthofix Medical from a hold rating to a buy rating and raised their price target for the stock from $41.00 to $45.00 in a research note on Friday, March 4th.
-TheStreet cut shares of Orthofix Medical from a c- rating to a d rating in a research report on Friday, February 25th.
-Zacks Investment Research cut shares of Orthofix Medical from a buy rating to a hold rating in a research report on Thursday, March 3rd.
-Finally, StockNews.com upgraded shares of Orthofix Medical from a hold rating to a strong-buy rating in a research report on Tuesday, March 8th.
+Orthofix Medical (NASDAQ:OFIX – Get Rating) last announced its quarterly earnings results on Friday, February 25th.
+The medical device company reported $0.27 EPS for the quarter, beating the Zacks’ consensus estimate of $0.13 by $0.14.
+Orthofix Medical had a negative net margin of 8.26% and a positive return on equity of 4.84%.
+The company had revenue of $125.06 million for the quarter, compared to analysts’ expectations of $124.90 million.
+During the same period in the prior year, the company posted $0.44 EPS.
+On average, equities research analysts predict that Orthofix Medical will post 0.66 earnings per share for the current year.

-Institutional investors have recently modified their holdings of the stock.
-Royal Bank of Canada grew its holdings in shares of Orthofix Medical by 129,400.0% during the second quarter.
-Royal Bank of Canada now owns 1,295 shares of the medical device company’s stock worth $52,000 after purchasing an additional 1,294 shares during the last quarter.
-Cubist Systematic Strategies LLC purchased a new position in shares of Orthofix Medical during the third quarter worth about $240,000.
-Credit Suisse AG grew its holdings in shares of Orthofix Medical by 6.1% during the fourth quarter.
-Credit Suisse AG now owns 14,453 shares of the medical device company’s stock worth $450,000 after purchasing an additional 828 shares during the last quarter.
-Citigroup Inc. grew its holdings in shares of Orthofix Medical by 35.0% during the fourth quarter.
-Citigroup Inc. now owns 18,060 shares of the medical device company’s stock worth $561,000 after purchasing an additional 4,686 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA grew its holdings in shares of Orthofix Medical by 132.5% during the third quarter.
-BNP Paribas Arbitrage SA now owns 20,469 shares of the medical device company’s stock worth $780,000 after purchasing an additional 11,667 shares during the last quarter.
-Institutional investors own 97.54% of the company’s stock.
+Several institutional investors have recently bought and sold shares of OFIX.
+Norges Bank purchased a new stake in shares of Orthofix Medical during the 4th quarter valued at $4,854,000.
+BlackRock Inc. raised its position in shares of Orthofix Medical by 4.8% during the 4th quarter.
+BlackRock Inc. now owns 3,393,759 shares of the medical device company’s stock valued at $105,513,000 after buying an additional 155,154 shares in the last quarter.
+Millennium Management LLC raised its position in shares of Orthofix Medical by 28.7% during the 4th quarter.
+Millennium Management LLC now owns 255,928 shares of the medical device company’s stock valued at $7,957,000 after buying an additional 57,073 shares in the last quarter.
+Morgan Stanley raised its position in shares of Orthofix Medical by 104.5% during the 2nd quarter.
+Morgan Stanley now owns 98,790 shares of the medical device company’s stock valued at $3,961,000 after buying an additional 50,491 shares in the last quarter.
+Finally, State Street Corp raised its position in shares of Orthofix Medical by 3.9% during the 4th quarter.
+State Street Corp now owns 843,293 shares of the medical device company’s stock valued at $26,218,000 after buying an additional 31,885 shares in the last quarter.
+Hedge funds and other institutional investors own 97.54% of the company’s stock.

 About Orthofix Medical (Get Rating)